raspberrypi/documentation/configuration/security.md

 ```
 or by editing the file `sudo nano ~/.ssh/authorized_keys` and copy/pasting the key in.
 It is perfectly acceptable to have multiple entries in the authorized_keys file, so SSH can support multiple clients.

+Once the key is in the authorisized_keys file on the server, then logging in from the client no longer requires a password, but is actually more secure.

+## Install a firewall

+There are many firewall solutions for Linux.
+Most use the underlying [iptables](http://www.netfilter.org/projects/iptables/index.html) netfiltering project to provide packet filtering, but provide an easier to use interface than `iptables` presents. `iptables` can be used as-is,

+One such projects is `ufw`

+## Installing fail2ban

+[fail2ban](www.fail2ban.org) is a scanner, written in Python, that examines the log files produced by the Raspberry Pi, and checks them for suspicious activity.
+This catches things like multiple, brute force, atttempts to login, and can inform any installed firewall to stop any futher attempts to log in from suspicious IP addresses.